cerbero90/laravel-enum/README.md

 ### 🏷️ Meta

-Laravel Enum enhances [Enum's meta](https://github.com/cerbero90/enum?tab=readme-ov-file#%EF%B8%8F-meta) by allowing us to attach meta with a class name.
-Such class is resolved by the Laravel container when calling the related meta method:
+Laravel Enum extends [Enum's meta](https://github.com/cerbero90/enum?tab=readme-ov-file#%EF%B8%8F-meta) by allowing us to attach meta with a class name.
+This class is resolved by the Laravel container when invoking the corresponding meta method:

 ```php
 use Cerbero\Enum\Attributes\Meta;